The Structural Model of Resilience Based on Role Overload and Job Stress with the Mediation of Difficulty in Emotion Regulation

 Authors

-Gholamreza Chalabianloo Associate Professor, Department of Neuroscience, Azarbaijan Shahid Madani University, Tabriz, Iran.
+Gholamreza Chalabianloo Department of Psychology, Faculty of education and Psychology, Azarbaijan Shahid Madani University, Tabriz, Iran

-Hassan Bafandeh Gharamaleki Associate Professor, Department of Psychology, Faculty of Psychology, Azarbaijan Shahid Madani University, Tabriz, Iran.
+Hassan Bafandeh Gharamaleki Department of Psychology, Faculty of education and Psychology, Azarbaijan Shahid Madani University, Tabriz, Iran

 Keywords: